 Link Interactive lets you pay month to month instead of committing to one to three years.
 However, as with Vivint, if you owe money on your home security equipment, you’d have to pay the balance if you canceled service.

 So unless you pay up front for the equipment or pay the balance down enough to make more affordable, you’d likely be sticking with the service for a while.

-Security matters most, and even though I’ve listed a couple concerns, Link Interactive has the experience (about 70 years’ worth) and the equipment to serve its customers well.
+Security matters most, and even though I’ve listed a couple of concerns, Link Interactive has the experience (about 70 years’ worth) and the equipment to serve its customers well.

-Best for: A homeowner who wants a reliable partner with the best modern conveniences.
+Best For: A homeowner who wants a reliable partner with the best modern conveniences.

-Avoid if: You don’t plan to stick with the company for at least until you’ve paid off the equipment.
+Avoid If: You don’t plan to stick with the company for at least until you’ve paid off the equipment.

-Best Self-Monitored Home Security Services For 2019
+Best Self-Monitored Home Security Services for 2024

 I know — I listed my five top choices for home security, and not a single one offers a completely self-monitored system.

-I alluded to the reason earlier but here it is again: Professionally monitored systems simply provide better security across the board, and we’re looking for the best home security systems.
+I alluded to the reason earlier, but here it is again: Professionally monitored systems simply provide better security across the board, and we’re looking for the best home security systems.